San-Bed/Lindenmayer-System/README.md

 # How to Run it

-n is the number of rounds of rewriting applied to the initial sequence (i.e. the axiom).
 ```
-% java -cp build/classes:lib/json-java.jar lindenmayer.Plotter fileName.json n > test/buisson5.eps
+% java -cp build/classes:lib/json-java.jar lindenmayer.Plotter sierpinski.json n
 % epstopdf test/buisson5.eps
 ```
+where ** n ** is the number of rounds of rewriting applied to the initial sequence (i.e. the axiom).

 # What I Learned

 * How to use the package org.json and its classes (JSONObject and JSONArray)